About the project

-The Sunshine Coast Airport Expansion Project (Sunshine Coast Council.
-As the region continues to grow, the airport must expand to meet the needs of the community and to continue to support the development of the region’s economy.
+,The Sunshine Coast Airport Expansion Project (SCAEP) is being delivered by Sunshine Coast Council.
+As the region continues to grow, our airport is expanding to meet the needs of the community and support the region’s economic growth.

-The Queensland State Coordinator-General’s report delivered on 19 May 2016 approved the Environmental Impact Statement (EIS) for the Sunshine Coast Airport Expansion Project and confirmed the project will deliver major economic and social benefits to the region.
-Any adverse environmental impacts can be acceptably avoided, minimised, mitigated or offset.
+The Queensland State Coordinator-General’s report delivered on 19 May 2016 approved the EIS for the SCAEP and confirmed the project will deliver major economic and social benefits to the region.
+Any adverse environmental impacts were acceptably avoided, minimised, mitigated or offset.